Geometric influences: Relation to -influences and a general lower bound on geometric influences

 where $c>0$ is a universal constant. \end{Theorem}

-Other results on $h$-influences which we shall use later include analogues of several theorems concerning influences on the discrete cube: Talagrand's lower bound on the vector of influences~\cite{Talagrand1}, a variant of the KKL theorem for functions with low influences~\cite{Friedgut-Kalai}, and Friedgut's theorem asserting that a function with a low influence sum essentially depends on a few coordinates~\cite{Friedgut1}.
+Other results on $h$-influences which we shall use later include analogs of several theorems concerning influences on the discrete cube: Talagrand's lower bound on the vector of influences \cite{Talagrand1}, a variant of the KKL theorem for functions with low influences \cite{Friedgut-Kalai} and Friedgut's theorem asserting that a~function with a~low influence sum essentially depends on a few coordinates~\cite{Friedgut1}.

 In the application to geometric influences we would like to use $h$-influences for certain functions $h$ that do not dominate the entropy function.
-In order to overcome this problem, we use the following lemma, that allows to relate general $h$-influences to the Entropy-influence (i.e., $h$-influence for $h(x)=\Ent(x)$). \begin{Lemma} Consider the product space $(\mathbb R^n, \nu^{\otimes n})$, where $\nu$ has a continuous cumulative distribution function $\gL$.
-Let $h: [0,1] \to [0, \infty)$, and let $A \subseteq \Real^n$ be a Borel-measurable set.
-For all $1 \leq i \leq n$,
+In order to overcome this problem, we use the following lemma that allows to relate general $h$-influences to the entropy-influence [i.e., $h$-influence for $h(x)=\Ent(x)$].